 Where did Hunter Biden get that information?

-We we just don't know.
+We just don't know.

 Maybe someone, maybe it was declassified.

-Maybe it came from some other source, and it just happens to look a lot like it, right?
+Maybe it came from some other source and it just happens to look a lot like it, right?

-We we don't know that for sure.
+We don't know that for sure.

-But my my thought is here that it would probably be pretty easy to figure that out at this point.
+But my thought is here that it would probably be pretty easy to figure that out at this point.

 No, no, I think they've figured it out.